lukeboi/mura-segmentation/README.md

 1) To provide more example code to those learning about Machine Learning
 2) To demonstrate my ML chops to recruiters

 Please note, I have yet to organize this code.
-There's magic numbers and randomly commented out blocks of code everywhere. **If you're a recruiter and you'd like to see a less rough-around-the-edges codebase, take a look [here](https://github.com/lukeboi/guitar-actuator).** Someday when I'm less busy I'll go through and clean things up.
+There's magic numbers and randomly commented out blocks of code everywhere. <ins>**If you're a recruiter and you'd like to see a less rough-around-the-edges codebase, take a look [here](https://github.com/lukeboi/guitar-actuator).**</ins> Someday when I'm less busy I'll go through and clean things up.
 In the meantime, here's an overview of what each script does:

 main.py - the primary training script.
 Defines the model, loads the dataset (as defined in images.csv by get_images_and_labels.py), trains the network (takes overnight on my 1650ti), displays validation results to the user, and saves the network output to disk.